Is Your Buyer Persona Profile Still Relevant? 5 Improvement Tips

 When you’re constructing your decision-maker personas, tailor them to the characteristics of non-C-level professional.

-That is, for those who may be doing the research and bringing their finding to the the C-level’s attention.
+That is, for those who may be doing the research and bringing their finding to the C-level’s attention.

 5. Are You Producing Qualified Leads?